 - Click Run Report.

 The code examples below are meant to provide examples of the use of the Code42 API in ways that can support eDiscovery.
 Code42 does not provide any guarantee on the suitability of any script or code example for any particular application.
-Contact sales about engaging our PRO Services team for assistance with custom scripts.
+Contact sales about engaging our Professional Services team for assistance with custom scripts.

 Script 1: Automate push restores

 It may be necessary to perform push restores of select files or user data, in order to secure and preserve the data for eDiscovery.

 Please read our article on automating push restores, which includes a sample script, detailed examples, and sample output with explanations.

 Script 2: Data leak prevention and detection with the Code42 API

 This script monitors and protects the archives of selected users in your Code42 environment against unauthorized or suspicious restore activity.